Introduction

 Unions / Professional Organizations

 Professional associations and organizations, such as The International Copywriters Association (ICA), are essential for Copywriters who want to further their professional growth or interact with other professionals in their sector or trade.
-Membership in one or more of these organizations adds value to your CV while strengthening your credentials and qualifications.
+Membership in one or more organizations adds value to your CV while strengthening your credentials and qualifications.

 Workplace Challenges